 Use Table 1 for single life payments and Table 2 for joint life payments.

-If your age at the annuity starting date was:
+Your age at the annuity starting date:

 Number of payments for tax purposes if your annuity start date was before Nov.
 19, 1996